jethornton/flexgui/docs_flex/source/spindle.rst

    an encoder component and use the encoder.N.velocity-rpm float out connected to a HAL float label.

-On start-up, Flex will check for the following items in the [SPINDLE_0] section of the .ini file
+On start-up, Flex will check for the following items in the [SPINDLE_n] sections of the .ini file

 If `INCREMENT` is not found, Flex will look in the .ini [DISPLAY] section for